orihikarna/qmk_ergodash_emacs_keymap/README.md

 Although, 'ALT single tap + (key)' should still be available.

 ### Tap and hold behavior of Mod keys (since bd51617, 2021/07/23)
-When `USE_TAP_HOLD_ALT_CTL` is defined, the press / release of Alt and Ctrl keys are not sent immediately to the host: they will be sent only when other non-modifier key is pressed / released.
+When `USE_TAP_HOLD_ALT_CTL` is defined, the press / release of Alt and Ctrl keys are **not** sent immediately to the host: they will be sent only when other non-modifier key is pressed / released.
-This is to avoid:
+This behavior is to avoid:
-- Context menus that are activated Ctrl is held (seen with Word, PowerPoint)
+- Context menus that are activated when Ctrl is held (seen with Word, PowerPoint)
 - Alt menu of Windows (When Alt is pressed, the menu bar is focused)

 However, we sometimes need to press Alt or Ctrl solely: ex. hold a Ctrl key when selecting multiple items on a list control.